Devendra2104/Py_automation_word_search/README.md

 As whenever we have to optimize our search when we have billions of input data we have to be fast .
 Providing a bruteforce solution will work but is inefficient in terms of time complexity and we don't want our users/client to be inproductive in any ways.

-So Trie will provide functionalities of searching, inserting, building in this project .
+So Trie will provide functionalities of searching, inserting, building words efficiently in this project .

-We basically have a grid so i first build a trie of all the using all the words provided to us to match them in the grid.
+We basically have a grid so i first build a trie using all the words provided to us to match them in the grid.
 And then i run my solve function to generate those matching pattern ):

 ## Commands to run this project